MAAQ90/multinational-retail-data-centralisation/README.md

 ## 5. File structure

-The program contains the following python coded files:
+The program contains the following files:

 - database_utils.py: This code creates the engine to establish link with various sourced databases, required during extraction and uploading phases.